iexel/fontus/README.md

 ###Online deployment

 You can check this web application online at http://demo.alexey.cloudbees.net (login: `admin`, password: `admin` for access to the protected pages).
 Usually, the first access to the URL is very slow as the server hibernates the application when it is not used.
-The free Java EE hosting on CloudBees provides very limited resources in other respect as well.
+The free Java EE hosting at CloudBees provides very limited resources in other respect as well.

 ###Building the project